voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 Image classification directory tree
 -----------------------------------

+The :class:`fiftyone.types.ImageClassificationDirectoryTree <fiftyone.types.dataset_types.ImageClassificationDirectoryTree>`
-The :class:`fiftyone.types.dataset_types.ImageClassificationDirectoryTree` type represents a directory tree whose subfolders define an image classification dataset.
+type represents a directory tree whose subfolders define an image classification dataset.

 Datasets of this type are exported in the following format: